DrewMcArthur/omni/README.md

 ## Decentralised Technology

-Omni is governed entirely its users, meaning no single entity has control over the platform, and it uses an accountability-based system to incentivise better behaviour.
+Omni is governed entirely by its users, meaning no single entity has control over the platform, and it uses an accountability-based system to incentivise better behaviour.
 As a result, the academic community can become a fully autonomous organisation, without the need for a middleman or top-down incentive structure.

 > The Omni application will be hosted on a fully distributed, peer-to-peer protocol called [Holochain](http://www.holochain.org).
 It's a truly decentralised, democratic and secure Internet, with the capacity for large-scale social coordination.